Web Developer Resume Example

 I put together a ready-to-use Full Stack Javascript Developer resume template.
 It follows industry standards and fits roles at top tech companies.

 You can download the template in both Word and PDF formats.
-This helps you update your details quickly and send out polished applications.
+This helps you update your details quickly and send out polished applications, especially when paired with a cover letter for full stack roles.

 I pick layouts that highlight core skills, recent projects, and relevant experience.
 Recruiters spend less than 7 seconds scanning, so clear structure makes a difference.